tapfortap/AdobeAir/README.md

 ##### Displaying Banner Ads

 ###### iPhone
-On iOS, banner ads are 50 points tall so you will need to leave at least 50 points free at the top or bottom of your app depending on where you show the add.
+On iOS, banner ads are 50 points tall so at lest 50 points must be left free at the top or bottom of the view depending on where the ad is shown.
+Only one banner ad can be displayed at a time.

 ###### Android
-On Android, the banner ads are 50 * screen.density pixels tall, so you will need to leave 50 * screen.density pixels at the top or bottom of the display depending on where you show the ad.
-Only one banner ad can exist at a time.
+On Android, banner ads are `(50 * screen.density)` pixels tall so at lest `(50 * screen.density)` pixels must be left free at the top or bottom of the view depending on where the ad is shown.
+Only one banner ad can be displayed at a time.

 ###### Notes
-On both platforms, when an orientation change occurs you should remove the current banner ad and create a new one.
+On both platforms, when an orientation change occurs the banner ad should be removed and recreated.

 Usage: